I frequently see people asking: How to homeschool in Ireland?

 I really feel this concise book should be the first step if you are thinking of implementing a Charlotte Mason approach.
 She gives an inspirational explanation of what education is, goes through Charlotte’s Mason principles – a flexible set of ideas that keep education in focus – and helps you think about your aims and how to implement in your home.
 It is currently only €5 on Kindle, so it is a very small investment for an excellent book.

-Karen Glass was one of the mothers who developed, and is part of the Advisory of, AmblesideOnline (which we use somewhat modified).
+Karen Glass was one of the mothers who developed, and is part of the Advisory of, AmblesideOnline (which we use somewhat modified for three years, before we smoothly moved across to Alveary).
 She has four children, one teen still at home, and the rest graduated.
 She has home educated “using Charlotte Mason’s methods from beginning to end” as she puts it.
 She has been studying and writing about Charlotte Mason and Classical Education for over twenty years, and so she is really knowledgeable and experienced.

-I do use AmblesideOnline.org but I keep my children together in history.
+When I used AmblesideOnline.org one of my modifications was to keep my children together in history.
 In Ireland, we have such rich opportunities to experience history and my children love field trips, and I love taking them.
 This is an example of me being aware of what I desire for our home education approach.
 I find Mater Amabalis helpful for UK history literature lists – overview page and more books per period page.
 I’ll have something like this for Ireland in the future.

 HEN, the Home Education Network Ireland, is a group for all types of educators.
 Many of the hard-working volunteers may use a different approach to home education than the families to which this site is aimed, but they have a lovely A5 newsletter which home educated children can include their work Subscribe here.